Zenlua/Overlayfs/README.md

 # Overlay FS

-+ Should only be used for magisk
++ Use magisk to flash the module

 + This module allows to rw partitions present in the list